About Frank

 Scholars’ Bowl

-The 40th season of Tennessee Scholars’ Bowl, which aired in 2024, marked Frank Murphy’s eighth season as host.
-Reruns of the show air regularly on East Tennessee PBS and other PBS affiliates around the state.
+The 42nd season of Tennessee Scholars’ Bowl, which will air in 2026, marks Frank Murphy’s tenth season as host.
+Reruns of the show air regularly on East Tennessee PBS and other PBS affiliates across the state.

 Radio

 Frank spent a good portion of his career working in radio, both behind the scenes and on the air.
-Frank can currently be heard on weekday afternoons in the Knoxville area on FUN 105.9, a station playing classic hits of the ’70s and ’80s.
+Currently Frank can be heard on weekends in the Knoxville area on B97.5 or online at B975.com

 Up Close